sourcecred/docs/docs/beta/FAQ.md

 ### How is SourceCred governed?

-At the moment, SourceCred has a centralized governance model, with our founder and "Temporary Benevolent Dictator" having final say on decision making.
+SourceCred used to have centralized governance model, with our founder and "Temporary Benevolent Dictator" having final say on decision making.
-However, as SourceCred matures, we will be switching to decentralized governance.
-We‘re currently building the tools that will enable decentralizing the project.
+However, as SourceCred has matured, we have decentralized our governance.
+We started this decentralization process with "Core", a central group of key community members who make governance decisions via consensus processes.
+We are further decentralizing -- we are currently experimenting with Town Halls (gatherings of any and all interested community members) as a consensus decisionmaking process.

 ### How is this different from being Yet Another Tech Solution to a human problem?